 There are also other penalties that will be incurred by landlords who do not comply with the new legislation.
 Any tenant (or person who paid the deposit on their behalf) who thinks that the landlord has not complied with the new rules, can make an application to the County Court.
 If the court is satisfied that the landlord has not complied, it can order that the deposit is lodged with an appropriate scheme.
 It can also order that the landlord pays the tenant a compensation payment of between 1 to 3 times the value of the deposit.
 A landlord who doesn't protect the deposit at all can also be fined by the court.

-Your landlord must show you a valid Gas Safety Certificate before you move in.
+Your landlord must by law provide you with a valid Gas Safety Certificate before you move in.
 They must also arrange for an annual check of all appliances in the house; to be conducted by a registered gas engineer who is registered with the Gas Safe Register.
 If you are unsure about an engineer you can check their registration on the Gas Safe website.
 For more information on gas safety or to report a property with no gas safety certificate, visit the HSE website.
 Any repairs should be carried out before you move in.
 If these are delayed without explanation after you have moved in you should contact the Private Sector Housing Team (see contact details below).

 If you rent a whole house or flat, your landlord must show you an Energy Performance Certificate before you move in.
 With all properties now rated from A to G, finding a more energy efficient property could help save you money on your fuel bills.
 For further information visit the government website or contact Citizens Advice consumer helpline on 08454 040506.